 San Antonio has become a favorite tourist destination in the last few years.
+And not only because I love visiting the best breweries in San Antonio..
 It is the seventh largest city in the United States.
 It’s also home to many historic sites, top-notch restaurants, and the Riverwalk, the popular urban development along the banks of the River.

 Colorado Springs, Colorado

 Nicknamed “The City Into The Mountains,” Colorado Spring is a beautiful city with a mountainous backdrop to the west and Pikes Peak to the south.
+And near the best lakes of Colorado..
 In fact, there are ten mountain peaks that can be seen from the city!

 Yes, Colorado Spring is home to the US Air Force Academy.
 But there’s so much more to do and see here!
 Just a few of our favorite things about this amazing city include: